yuhan68/Piano-Notes-Library-Yuhan68/README.md

 ## Overview

-The **Piano Notes Library** is a utility designed to simplify working with piano note definitions and related functionalities in music projects.
-It provides a streamlined way to handle beats, tempo changes (BPM), note durations, and octave shifts, making it easier to integrate music-related logic into your project.
+The Piano Notes Library is a utility designed to simplify the work of defining piano notes and related functionalities in music projects.
+It streamlines the definition of note frequencies, handling beats, tempo changes (BPM), note durations, and octave shifts, making it easier to integrate music-related logic into projects.

 ## Features

+- **Defined Notes**:
+  - All notes from `A0` to `C8` are defined in frequencies for buzzers to play the associated note.

 - **Dynamic BPM Adjustment**:
   - Increase or decrease BPM interactively with a button press.
   - Gradual rate changes depending on how long the button is pressed.